 The membrane must be incased in a robust cartridge, designed to allow commercial production of hydrogen in a high pressure, high temperature environment.
 Commercial production of membrane will be a critical part of operationalizing our process.

 The tubular shape of exchange membranes makes them well-suited to deployment within a wellbore.

 In theory, it should be possible to insert a membrane, and then retrieve it for maintenance or for re-deployment to new wells and new locations.
 However application within a wellbore is untried, and raises a series of research questions.

-Metallurgy: the metallurgy of the Hygenerator needs to be optimised for longevity and safety.
+Metallurgy: the metallurgy of the membrane needs to be optimized for longevity and safety.
 Promising metallurgy will be tested in laboratory.
 Solutions will be adapted from similar temperature and pressure environments in steam methane reformation, and prior experience with gasification facilities in Alberta and Asia.

 Thermal Expansion: the challenge is how to connect the membrane to more traditional alloys down-hole, taking into account their differential thermal expansion coefficients, so as to prevent leaking of syngas into the membrane.

 Physical Damage: the challenge is to protect the membrane from abrasion as it move down-hole.
 A trade-off may be required between durability and cost, since membranes are costly.
 A solution may be to wrap the wrap the membrane in a steel alloy.